Nexmo/deved-platform/content/blog/en/receive-sms-messages-java-dr.md

 redirect: ""
 canonical: ""
 ---
-In the [last tutorial](https://www.nexmo.com/blog/2017/05/03/send-sms-messages-with-java-dr/), we set up a Java web app that can send SMS messages using Nexmo's SMS API.
-This tutorial builds on that, adding an endpoint that will be called by Nexmo when someone sends an SMS message to your Nexmo number.
+In the [last tutorial](https://www.nexmo.com/blog/2017/05/03/send-sms-messages-with-java-dr/), we set up a Java web app that can send SMS messages using Vonage SMS API.
+This tutorial builds on that, adding an endpoint that will be called by Nexmo when someone sends an SMS message to your Vonage number.

 ## How Does It Work?

-When Nexmo receives an SMS message on a Nexmo number, it looks up the webhook endpoint (URL) associated with that number and calls that URL with a big blob of JSON describing the message that was just received.
+When Vonage receives an SMS message on a Vonage number, it looks up the webhook endpoint (URL) associated with that number and calls that URL with a big blob of JSON describing the message that was just received.

 ![Receiving an SMS message](/content/blog/how-to-receive-sms-messages-with-java/diagram-receive.png "Receiving an SMS message diagram")